How do you launch a 330-ton tugboat? Very carefully.

 Slowly.

-Western Towboat moved its newest tug, dubbed the Mariner, from its Ballard shipyard about 100 yards down NW 40th Street into Seattle’s Lake Washington Ship Canal on Wednesday, a multistep process that took the better part of the day.
+Western Towboat moved its newest tug, dubbed the Mariner, from its Ballard shipyard about 100 yards down Northwest 40th Street into Seattle’s Lake Washington Ship Canal on Wednesday, a multistep process that took the better part of the day.

 The Mariner will be Western Towboat’s 23rd tug, and the 19th that it has built in Ballard.